kubeflow/website/content/en/docs/pipelines/tutorials/sdk-examples.md

 alt="Pipeline ID in Summary Card" class="mt-3 mb-3 border border-info rounded">

-## Creating a run from a pipeline version using the SDK
+## Creating a run using a pipeline version

-An example of creating a run from a pipeline version is at [Kubeflow Pipelines Github repository](https://github.com/kubeflow/pipelines/blob/master/tools/benchmarks/run_service_api.ipynb).
+Examine the run_service_api.ipynb notebook to [learn more about creating a run using a pipeline version](https://github.com/kubeflow/pipelines/blob/master/tools/benchmarks/run_service_api.ipynb).